How to travel from Milan to Florence? Let’s analyze the best ways to get from Milan to Florence, two of the most visited cities in Italy

-Renting a car can be a great option to travel from Milan to Florence.
+Renting a car can be a great option to travel around in Italy.
 One of the advantages of renting a car is that rental car prices in Italy are quite affordable, with prices below most European countries.

 While road conditions in this route are pretty good, city traffic in Italy is usually pretty reckless.

 If you want to rent a car in Italy check RentalCars.com.